JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ```

 ## Other issues could exist
 Other issues could certainly exist as overall usage of FreeFileSync on Raspberry Pi is presumably small.
-It seems particularly possible there could be issues with the more demanding or complex use-cases.
+It seems likely there could be issues with the more demanding or complex use-cases.